jwoudenberg/blogpost-drag-and-drop/REVIEW_COPY.md

 I've come to the conclusion a big part of the problem is our choice of tools: the draggables and dropzones most libraries provide for building drag & drop interactions.
 Not using draggables and dropzones to build UIs often simplifies their construction massively.

-That's a pretty sweeping statement for a broad term like 'drag & drop', so I'd better back it up!
-To do so I'll show you three examples of drag & drop UIs built without draggables or dropzones.
+That's a pretty sweeping statement for a broad term like 'drag & drop', so let's look at three examples of drag & drop UIs built without draggables or dropzones.
 These examples come from real projects, but I've stripped them down to their drag & drop essentials for this post.
 I'll include what I believe to be the most relevant code snippets in those post, and invite you to look at [the full source code] if you'd like to learn more!

 Before we start with those examples, lets start with a quick refresher on draggables and dropzones.